 Thanksgiving is this kind of convoluted holiday.
-When Vanessa Ortiz wrote about Thanksgiving a year ago, she smoked out a number of these interwoven, countervailing realities.
+When Vanessa Ortiz wrote about Thanksgiving in 2011, she smoked out a number of these interwoven, countervailing realities.
 It’s a harvest festival.
 An emblem of invasion, occupation, and genocide.
 A public acknowledgment of divine goodness.
 A consumerist binge.
 A mythic meal.
 A prelude to — and now, in some places, the first stage of — Black Friday.
 A prayer expressing gratitude.
 An avalanche of football.
 And then, of course, all those turkeys.

 Historian of religions Dell de Chant sharpens this picture by depicting Thanksgiving as one of the holy days of capitalist civil religion whose spirituality is “production, consumption and disposal” and whose god is Santa Claus.

 Despite this swarm of internal contradictions, however, I believe a Nonviolent Thanksgiving is possible.

 A Nonviolent Thanksgiving would include recovering the heart of the ancient practice of celebrating the harvest and other events that strengthened the community’s well-being.
 Thanksgiving festivals traditionally were ways of responding to matters of life and death.